 On November 30, 2017, OPEC agreed to continue withholding 2 percent of global oil supply.
 That continued the policy OPEC formed on November 30, 2016, when it agreed to cut production by 1.2 million barrels.

 Starting January 2017, it will produce 32.5 million barrels per day.
 That's still above its average 2015 level of 32.32 mbpd.
 The agreement exempted Nigeria and Libya.
 It gave Iraq its first quotas since the 1990s.
 Russia, not an OPEC member, voluntarily agreed to cut production.

 The cut came a year after OPEC had raised its production quota to 31.5 mbpd on December 4, 2015.
 OPEC was struggling to maintain market share.
 Its share fell from 44.5 percent in 2012 to 41.8 percent in 2014.
-That's because of a 16 percent increase in U.S. shale oil production.
+Its share fell because of a 16 percent increase in U.S. shale oil production.
 As the oil supply rose, prices fell from $108.54 in April 2012 to $34.72 in December 2015.
 That was one of the biggest drops in oil price history.

 OPEC waited to cut oil production because it didn't want to see its market share drop further.
 It produces oil more cheaply than its U.S. competition.
 The cartel toughed it out until many of the shale companies went bankrupt.
 That created a boom and bust in shale oil.

 OPEC's first goal is to keep prices stable.
 It wants to make sure its members get a reasonable price for their oil.
 Since oil is a somewhat uniform commodity, most consumers base their buying decisions on nothing other than price.

 What's the right price?
 OPEC has traditionally said it was between $70 and $80 per barrel.
 At those prices, OPEC countries have enough oil to last 113 years.
 If prices drop below that target, OPEC members agree to restrict supply to push prices higher.